sfc-gh-akelkar/ai_agent_device_maintenance/DEMO_SCRIPT.md

 WHERE DATE_TRUNC('month', CREATED_AT) = DATE_TRUNC('month', CURRENT_DATE())
 ORDER BY CREATED_AT DESC;
 ```

+#### 🏗️ PatientPoint Implementation Conversation Starters

+> **ASK JENNIFER (Data Engineering):**
+> - "Do you track resolution type (remote vs dispatch) in ServiceNow today?"
+> - "Are costs captured at the ticket level, or would we need to calculate from averages?"

+> **DATA HYGIENE CHECK:**
+> - "How consistently is resolution type populated in your tickets?"
+> - "Do you have a standard taxonomy for issue types?"

 #### 🔄 Transition
 > *"That's real savings happening now—on track for 40-60% reduction in field service costs.
 But I noticed we track NPS.
 Let's check customer satisfaction..."*